AY2526S1-CS2103T-T08-2/tp/docs/UserGuide.md

 ### Step 4: Launch OnlySales

 1. **Open a command terminal** (also called Command Prompt on Windows or Terminal on Mac):
-   - **Windows**: Press the Windows key, type "cmd" or "Command Prompt", and press Enter
+   - **Windows**: Press the Windows key, type either "cmd" or "Command Prompt", and press Enter
    - **Mac**: Open the Terminal app from Applications > Utilities
    - **Linux**: Press Ctrl+Alt+T or search for "Terminal" in your applications menu